compsult/MenuOptions/docs/source/QuickStart.rst

             -- or --
     git clone https://github.com/compsult/MenuOptions.git

+The important part of the installation is under `media/`

-You will get a directory tree like this.
+Note: this is a subset of the directory tree

 .. code-block:: bash